Court Rules

 Page 12

-Multi-page documents must be paginated by counsel before trial, existing Bates stamps acceptable.
+Multi-page evidentiary documents must be paginated before trial, though existing Bates stamps or pagination may suffice.

 Any document to be offered in evidence that contains multiple pages shall be paginated by counsel before trial, but any existing Bates stamps or other pagination may suffice.